yangmungi/yangmungi.github.io/vanity.md

 - Square

-Colors
+## Colors
----

-Skin
+### Skin

 - A cool complexion has blue or pink undertones.
 Olive skin is considered cool.
 - A warm complexion has a "peaches and cream" or yellow cast.

-Eyes
+### Eyes

 - Secondary
 - Blue eyes can range from a cool almost-violet to a warm pale blue-gray
 - Brown eyes can range from a cool almost-black to a (?) medium-brown to warm a light cider shade

-Hair
+### Hair

 - Cool: Strawberry blond, platinum, blue-black, white, auburn, salt-and-pepper and ash brown
 - Warm: Golden blond, brownish black, brown-gold, "carrot" and "dirty” gray

-Glasses Colors
+# Glasses Colors
-===

-Warm
+- Warm
-camel, khaki, gold, copper, peach, orange, coral, off-white, fire-engine red, warm blue and blond tortoise
+  - camel
+  - khaki
+  - gold
+  - copper
+  - peach
+  - orange
+  - coral
+  - off-white
+  - fire-engine red
+  - warm blue
+  - blond tortoise

-Cool
+- Cool
+  - black
+  - silver
+  - rose-brown
+  - blue-gray
+  - plum
+  - magenta
+  - pink
+  - jade
+  - blue
-black, silver, rose-brown, blue-gray, plum, magenta, pink, jade, blue and demi-amber (darker) tortoise
+  - demi-amber (darker) tortoise

-Clothing
+# Clothing
-===

-Black Tie = Black Shoes
+Black Tie means Black Shoes

-Socks
+## Socks
---

 - Stay up
 - Dark

-Shirt
+## Shirt
---

 - Shoulder seam should meet at corner of shoulder bone.
 - Collar should be able to slide in 2 fingers when closed.